fxamacker/cbor/README.md

 Phrases like "no crashes" or "doesn't crash" mean there are no known crash bugs in the latest version based on results of unit tests and coverage-guided fuzzing.
 It doesn't imply the software is 100% bug-free or 100% invulnerable to all known and unknown attacks.

 Please read the license for additional disclaimers and terms.

+## Special Thanks
+* Carsten Bormann for RFC 7049 (CBOR), his fast confirmation to my RFC 7049 errata, approving my pull request to 7049bis, and patience when I misread a line in 7049bis.
+* Montgomery Edwards⁴⁴⁸ for updating the README.md, creating comparison charts, and filing many helpful issues.
+* Stefan Tatschner for being the 1st to discover my CBOR library, filing issues #1 and #2, and recommending this library.
+* Yawning Angel for replacing a library with this one in a big project after an external security audit, and filing issue #5.
+* Jernej Kos for filing issue #11 (add feature similar to json.RawMessage) and his kind words about this library.
+* Jeffrey Yasskin and Laurence Lundblade for their help clarifying 7049bis on the IETF mailing list.
+* Jakob Borg for his words of encouragement about this library at Go Forum.

 ## License
 Copyright (c) 2019 [Faye Amacker](https://github.com/fxamacker)